fahmifj/learn-web-security/01-sql-injection/04-examining-the-database-type/README.md

 ```

-## Lab #2: SQL injection attack, querying the database type and version on MySQL and Microsoft
+## Lab #8: SQL injection attack, querying the database type and version on MySQL and Microsoft

-Steps
+> This lab contains an SQL injection vulnerability in the product category filter.
+You can use a UNION attack to retrieve the results from an injected query.
+>
+> To solve the lab, display the database version string.

+Steps:
 1. Determine the number of column
 ```
 category=Pets' ORDER BY 1,2 #